 Image analysts play a different role in unsupervised classification.
 They do not define training fields for each land cover class in advance.
 Instead, they rely on one of a family of statistical clustering algorithms to sort pixels into distinct spectral classes.
 Analysts may or may not even specify the number of classes in advance.
 Their responsibility is to determine the correspondences between the spectral classes that the algorithm defines and the functional land use and land cover categories established by agencies like the U.S. Geological Survey.
 An example in Section 7.7 below outlines how unsupervised classification contributes to the creation of a high-resolution national land cover data set.

-Registered Penn State students should return now to Canvas to take a self-assessment quiz about Image Processing.
+Registered Penn State students should return now take the self-assessment quiz about Image Processing.

 You may take practice quizzes as many times as you wish.
 They are not scored and do not affect your grade in any way.